VowpalWabbit/coba/docs/source/environments_101.rst

 Environments 101
 ====================

 Within ``Coba`` environments are one of the core building blocks for experiments.
-Their primary role is to support the training and evalaution of learner algorithms within experiments.
+Their primary role is to support the training and evaluation of learner algorithms within experiments.
 In practical terms, environments are simply sequences of interactions with the world, with each interaction representing an independent instance where a learner must make a decision on how to act and then receive a reward.
 Natively, Coba provides support and analysis for two types of interactions -- logged interactions (where often times only the reward will only be known for one decision) and simulated interactions (where reward information is known for all potential decisions).
 By extension then  there also two types of environments: ``LoggedEnvironments`` and ``SimulatedEnvironments``.